Israeli wedding of Jew, Muslim draws protesters amid war tensions

 A few dozen left-wing Israelis held a counter-protest nearby holding flowers, balloons and a sign that read: "Love conquers all."

-Israeli President Reuven Rivlin, sworn in last month to succeed Shimon Peres, criticized the protest as a "cause for outrage and concern" in a message on his Facebook page.
+Israeli President Reuven Rivlin, sworn in last month to succeed Shimon Peres, criticised the protest as a "cause for outrage and concern" in a message on his Facebook page.

 "Such expressions undermine the basis of our coexistence here, in Israel, a country that is both Jewish and democratic," Rivlin, a member of Prime Minister Benjamin Netanyahu's right-wing Likud bloc, said.